 C-202: Assistive Technology Unit Services

-The mission of the Assistive Technology Unit (ATU) is to work in partnership with Texas Workforce Commission Vocational Rehabilitation (TWC-VR) customers who have a primary disability of vision loss and with staff to provide technology , demonstration, training services, technical advice, and information that support customers in reaching employment goals
+The mission of the Assistive Technology Unit (ATU) is to work in partnership with Texas Workforce Commission Vocational Rehabilitation (TWC-VR) customers who have a primary disability of vision loss and with staff to provide AT evaluations to help VR customers identify which AT products will best meet their educational and vocational goals.

+In addition to providing AT evaluations, ATU tests and trains the contracted AT services training and evaluation providers, reviews new AT products, and maintains the information resources that AT services providers use to deliver services to VR customers.

 C-202-1: Referral to the Assistive Technology Unit

-VR counselors must contact the employment assistance specialist (EAS) for an initial consultation before referring a customer for an ATU assistive technology evaluation.

-The following is the process for referral:
+VR counselors must contact the employment assistance specialist (EAS) for an initial consultation before referring a customer for an ATU AT evaluation.
+Once the EAS consultation report or basic consultation report is entered into ReHabWorks, the VR counselor sends a service record to ATU for an AT evaluation.

-Complete a service record in ReHabWorks (RHW).
-The system automatically delegates the action to the ATU administrative technician.

-Ensures that an EAS report is in RHW or email a copy of the report to ATU at vr.atu@twc.texas.gov.

-ATU staff schedules the requested service with the customer and field staff.

 C-202-2: Services

-Demonstration

-ATU provides a one- to two-hour overview of one or more types of assistive technologies for customers, employers, or other groups.
-No recommendations for equipment purchase are made based on the results of a demonstration.
-There are no prerequisites.

 Evaluation

-ATU demonstrates assistive technology products to a customer in specific categories to help the customer determine which technology most effectively meets the vocational and educational needs of the customer This process is usually completed in one day.
+An ATU evaluator shows a customer products listed in specific categories based on the recommendations in the EAS or basic consultation report to help the customer determine which technology most effectively meets his or her vocational and educational needs.
+An AT evaluation usually lasts two to three hours.

-Training

-ATU delivers basic training to customers in the use of assistive technology equipment, typically over a three to five business-day period.

-C-202-3: Prerequisites for Evaluation and Training
+C-202-3: Prerequisites for Evaluation

-An EAS consultation or basic consultation report is required for all referrals to ATU except for referrals to evaluate stand-alone and portable video magnifiers.
+An EAS consultation report or basic consultation report is required for all referrals to ATU except for referrals to evaluate stand-alone and portable video magnifiers.

-C-202-5: Follow-Up
+C-202-4: Follow-Up

-The ATU specialist enters a case note (places a report in case notes) entitled Report—Equipment Recommendation, containing specific assistive equipment recommendations with proper justification for these recommendations as required.
+The ATU evaluator enters a case note titled Report—Equipment Recommendation which contains specific AT recommendations with proper justification, as appropriate.

-Field staff may need to arrange for specific training for job- or school-related tasks with a contract vendor following ATU evaluation/training.
+An AT Evaluation Report may include recommendations for specific AT training for products that the customer selects in the AT evaluation.
+VR purchases AT services, including evaluation and training from contracted AT services providers.

-For information on assistive technology training available from providers to help customers succeed at work, school, and/or in vocational training, see the VR Standards for Providers Chapter 9: Assistive Technology Services for Customers with Visual Impairments.
+For information on AT evaluation and training available from providers to help customers succeed at work, school, and/or in vocational training, refer to the VR Standards for Providers Chapter 9: Assistive Technology Services for Customers with Visual Impairments.

 …